 The Schengen area is made up of 26 European countries that allow free movement between their borders without any form of Schengen area border control or passport checks.
-The Schengen area member states also enable travellers to move freely between them with a single accepted visa.
+The Schengen area member states also enable travelers to move freely between them with a single accepted visa.
 Over 400-million citizens benefit from the agreement, and over a billion journeys are made between the Schengen area countries every year.

-The Schengen area advantages include both unity and economic competitiveness since people, goods, and services are able to travel freely throughout the region.
+The Schengen area’s advantages include both unity and economic competitiveness since people, goods, and services are able to travel freely throughout the region.
 In fact, the cost of trade within the Schengen area can decrease by between 0.5% and 1.5% depending on a variety of factors.

-To ensure that safety isn’t compromised on account of the open borders, the Schengen states share information regarding security threats ad cross-border policing and surveillance is both permitted and encouraged.
+To ensure that safety isn’t compromised on account of the open borders, the Schengen visa states share information regarding security threats ad cross-border policing and surveillance is both permitted and encouraged.
 The Schengen member countries are also obligated to remove any unnecessary speed limits or any other obstacles to the free flow of traffic.

 As far as the Schengen area’s history goes, it was named after the Schengen area agreement that was signed in 1985 and signed in Schengen, Luxembourg.
 Initially, only five countries signed the agreement and agreed to the abolition of internal border controls.
 However, over the coming years, the Schengen area expansion continued, and today 26 countries make up the Schengen area.

 The Schengen Area Countries

 As stated, 26 countries make up the Schengen area.
 This includes Iceland, Norway, Switzerland, and Liechtenstein, which are not European Union (EU) members.
 The full list of Schengen area countries is outlined below.

 Click on the flag to read more about the Schengen country that you are planning to apply for:

 Belgium is a small but densely populated country in Western Europe that is known for its picturesque towns, and traditional European castles.